cloudoperators/juno/docs/proposals/004_carbon_brd.md

 - **Mount API:** The **Carbon** platform must provide a consistent mounting interface for all extension types (e.g., `mount(container, props)`).
 This interface should allow colocated and remote extensions to be mounted dynamically within a specific DOM container while passing the necessary props and configuration details from the manifest.
 - **Lazy Loading:** The **Carbon** system should support lazy loading of extensions, allowing resources to be fetched and initialized only when needed, optimizing performance and reducing the initial load time.
+- **Unmounting:** The **Carbon** platform should have a mechanism to unmount loaded extensions when they are not in use to save memory

+**Isolation and Error Boundaries**
+Extensions must be loaded into an isolated container, either ShadowRoot (preferred) or iframe.
+Isolation of CSS styles between host app and extension must be ensured.
+Extensions must be wrapped in an ErrorBoundary to ensure runtime errors of the extensions/apps don't cause problems for the remaining extensions or host app
 ---

 ### 3. Communication